-Senior Vice Commander-in-Chief Bauer: I think this matter does Senior Vice Communication, as it affects the eligibility clause.
-Our eligibility clause.
-Our eligibility clause our eligibility clause. refer to the Consettution, at the present time is sixteen years or more bility, with respect to age, at the present time is sixteen years or more bility, with respect to ago, lowered for these Junior Grandsons; but I and it would have to be lowered for these Junior Grandsons; but I and it would have to be temporary help in this matter if we choose
+Senior Vice Commander-in-Chief Bauer: I think this matter refer to the Constitution, as it affects the eligibility clause.
+Our eligibility, with respect to age, at the present time is sixteen years of more and it would have to be lowered for these Junior Grandsons; assume that we could give temporary help in this matter if we too do it.

-Past Commander-in-Chief Coffin: I think it was enclosed in the Past Commander in the original motion that this, and any other debatable motion, be laid on original motion that this, and any other debatable motion, be laid on the table until the whole report is finished and then considered at that time.
-I move that this matter be laid on the table until the complete report of the Committee on Constitution, Rules and Regulations has been submitted.
+Past Commander-in-Chief Coffin: I think it was enclosed in the original motion that this, and any other debatable motion, be laid on the table until the whole report is finished and then considered at that time.
+I move that this matter be laid on the table until the complete report of the Committee on Constitution, Rules and Regulaions has been submitted.
 (Seconded by Past Department Commander Charles F. Dexter, Michigan, and carried).

-No. 2-From the Senior Vice Commander-in-Chief-An addition to Chapter 1, Article 1, Section 4 of the Regulations-Charters.
+No. 2-From the Senior Vice Commander-in-Chief-An addition to Chapter 1, Article 1, Section 4 of the Regulations-Charters:

-In case of the surrender or forfeiture of a charter, all the Camp property and money shall be turned over to the Department Commander or to his duly authorized representative, and become the property of the Department.
+In case of the surrender or forfeiture of a charter, all the Camp property and money shall be turned over to the Department Commander or to his duly authorized rop escape and become the property of the Department.
 Any transfer or disposal of any of its property by a Camp in arrears for its per capita tax shall be fraudulent and void, and any such transfer or disposal by a Camp of its property in contemplation of disbandment or surrender of its charter shall also be fraudulent and void.
-All property of a Camp is held by it as a charitable trust that is to be held and used for the purpose for which the Order exists, and any such transfer or disposal within six months of disbandment or surrender of its charter without consent of the Department shall be conclusively presumed to be in contemplation of such disbandment or surrender.
-No Camp shall divide its property among its members"
+All property of a Camp is held by it as a chartable trust that is to be held and used for the purpose for which the Order exists, and any such transfer or disposal within six months of disbandment or surrender of its charter without consent of the Department shall be conclusively presumed to be in contemplation of such disbandment or surrender.
+No Camp shall divide its property among its members."